biodata-fun/course_material/master_in_plant_genomics_2020/STUDENT_GUIDE_ALN.md

       SAMEA2569438    6560    580125  759     6560    524     19812   0       0.034408        8298967
         ...

-We can the reads that are duplicates using samtools view in combination with the bitwise FLAG value in the second column that retrieves the PCR duplicates
+We can display the reads that are duplicates using samtools view in combination with the bitwise FLAG value in the second column that retrieves the PCR duplicates

         samtools view -f 1024 SAMEA2569438.chr10.reheaded.sorted.mark_duplicates.bam |less